xybu/cs590-map/testbed_mapping_v2/README.md

   vhost_cpu_shares[i] = vhost_cpu_usage[i] + vhost_cpu_deltas[i]

 if (prev_assignment is None or
-    the new input is not tried before): add_new_input_to_queue().
+    the new input is not tried before and there are at least two PMs chosen): add_new_input_to_queue().
 ```